jcondor98/statistics/docs/homeworks/homework-2.md

   Plaintext is correct
 ```

+At the end of this article, you can try these algorithms directly with the
+Caesar cipher interactive tool.

 ### Breaking the Caesar cipher

 The Caesar cipher can be broken using frequency analysis.
 The idea is that,